 We encourage authors to submit early and in-progress work.
 The workshop emphasises interaction and discussion.

 Papers should be in ACM (Association for Computing Machinery) format.
 Papers must be anonymised.
-The submission link will be communicated in time.
+See submissions for more details.

 All accepted papers will be presented at GI@GECCO-2018 and will be published by the ACM.
 At least one author of each accepted paper must register for the workshop (authors of multiple GI@GECCO-2018 papers need only register once).

 The official publication date of the workshop proceedings is the date the proceedings are made available in the ACM Library.
 Based on our experience, this is close to the first day of GECCO itself.
 The official publication date affects the deadline for any patent filings related to published work.

 Diversity Student Travel Awards

 Markus Wagner will award two student travel awards to underrepresented graduate students for GI@GECCO 2018.
 The award will be exemption from the student registration fee.

 - Applicants must be enrolled in a related PhD or Master's programme.